 Tip 1: buy a house

-Houses can be expensive, especially in the current market.
-To pay my monthly payments, I got a couple roommates which helped make it much more affordable.
+Houses can be expensive, especially in the current market, but don’t let this scare you away from buying a house.
+To make my monthly payments, I got a couple roommates which helped make the house much more affordable.
 I was fresh out of college so I was used to roommates anyways.

 Also, you don’t need to buy your forever home as your first home.
+I see a lot of people try to go big on their first house.
+This is not usually a good idea.
 Buy a house that will work for a few years while you build up your savings, then upgrade to a nicer house.